druid-io/druid-io.github.io/druid-powered.md

 They use Druid to pinpoint anomalies within their infrastructure, endpoint activity and content flow.

-## LiquidM

-LiquidM uses Druid for real-time drill-down reporting.
-LiquidM is also contributing back to the community by creating and maintaining a ruby client library for interacting with Druid located at [http://github.com/liquidm/ruby-druid]().

 ## N3twork

 N3TWORK uses Druid for real-time analysis of its Internet of Interests social entertainment network.
 It uses Druid analytics both to optimize user experiences and to guide the evolution of its product.

+## YeahMobi

+YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.

 <hr/>